gigimontes/Excel-Projects/README.md

 ![image](https://github.com/gigimontes/Excel-projects/assets/143570053/d4251f66-358b-4ead-80cf-61ef91659b84)

   #### Analysis Findings:
+   NOTE: For all visuals the blue results consists of information about those indivduals who did not purchase a bike while the orange results are those who did.

 1. The age bracket with the highest bike purchases is middle aged people who are in the age range between 31-54.
 People in the middle aged bracket were also the highest in not purchasing a bike.
-  2. The average income for females bike purchasers is 53,440 a year and males is 60,124 a year.
-Overall, there was a higher chance of a purchase if thier income was higher compared to those who had a lower income.
+  2. The average income for females bike purchasers is 53,440 a year while for males it's 60,124 a year.
+Overall the higher the salary, the higher the chance of a purchase.
   3. Consumers were more likely to purchase a bike if the commute travel was between 0-2 miles.
 On the contray, consumers were more likely to not go through with the purchase if the commute travel was between 5 miles or more.

 #### Note: You can filter the data based on marital Status, Region, and Education.